nhsuk/alphahealth/type-2-diabetes/food-and-keeping-active.md

 The charity Diabetes UK has [tips on how to get active](https://www.diabetes.org.uk/Guide-to-diabetes/Managing-your-diabetes/Exercise/).

-##Managing your weight
+##Your weight is important
 Losing weight (if you’re overweight) will make it easier for your body lower your blood sugar level and can improve your blood pressure and cholesterol (blood fats).

 To know whether you’re overweight, work out your [body mass index (BMI)](http://www.nhs.uk/Tools/Pages/Healthyweightcalculator.aspx).